grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 }
 ```

-The answer is there, it's 870 possible routes for a 20x20 matrix.
-Now to validate if that's correct I'll check the answer and it seems that this is incorrect.
+After executing the code, the answer is right there.
+There are 870 possible routes for a 20x20 matrix.
+To validate if that's correct I'll check the answer with the sheet and it seems that this is super incorrect.
 I'm off by quite a lot actually.
 The actual correct answer seems to be 137846528820.

 **Rabbit hole number #2**
 Judging by the number I'm assuming factorials come into play one way or the other but I can't really see it yet.
-I can at least update my test:
+Knowing the answer to the problem, I can at least update my test:

 ```rust
 fn problem_15(mut n: u64) -> u64 {